Grasscutters/Cultivation/THEMES.md

 # Downloading/Installing Themes

 1. Download your favorite theme!
 (You can find some in the `#themes` channel on Discord)
-2. Place the unzipped theme folder inside of `%appdata%/cultivation/themes` 2a.
-The path should look something like this: `cultivation/themes/theme_name/index.json`
+2. Place the unzipped theme folder inside of `%appdata%/cultivation/themes` (The path should look something like this: `cultivation/themes/theme_name/index.json`)
-3. Enable within Cultivation!
+4. Enable within Cultivation!

 # Creating your own theme